Skip to main content

 Design Rewards That Customers Actually Want

 The instinct to offer discounts is understandable: they are easy to communicate and simple for customers to value.
-But blanket discounting through a loyalty programme carries real risks.
+But blanket discounting through a loyalty program carries real risks.
 It can erode your margin, train customers to wait for a reward before purchasing, and attract bargain hunters rather than genuinely loyal customers.

 The threshold at which rewards become available matters too.
 If customers need to spend a significant amount before they receive anything, they will disengage before they ever reach the redemption point.
-A well-calibrated retail loyalty programme offers a meaningful welcome reward on sign-up, a relatively achievable first milestone, and a clear path to ongoing value.
+A well-calibrated retail loyalty program offers a meaningful welcome reward on sign-up, a relatively achievable first milestone, and a clear path to ongoing value.
 The goal is to keep customers in the habit of engagement, not to make them work for it.

 This means going beyond the generic monthly email blast to all members.
 It means using purchase history to identify customers who are showing early signs of lapsing (perhaps their visit frequency has dropped, or they have not bought in 60 days) and reaching them with a targeted, personalised re-engagement communication before they drift away entirely.